top of page

 Randomization is often motivated by its ability to balance covariates.
 This is, at best, a secondary consequence.

-• Balance holds in expectation, not in every realized sample.
+• Balance holds in expectation, not necessarily in every realized sample.

 • Chance imbalances are inevitable in finite samples.

-• These imbalances do not invalidate the statistical analysis.
+• The observed imbalances do not invalidate the statistical analysis.

-Covariate adjustment (e.g., ANCOVA) is therefore not required for validity but primarily used to improve statistical efficiency.
+Covariate adjustment, such as ANCOVA, in RCTs is therefore not required for validity, but rather, it is primarily used to improve statistical efficiency (FDA, 2023).

-A central strength of randomization is that it protects against unmeasured confounders and model misspecifications.
-Statistical adjustment can only address what is measured and correctly modeled, while randomization requires neither.
+A central strength of randomization is that it protects against unmeasured confounding and model misspecification.
+Statistical adjustment can only address what is measured and appropriately modeled, while randomization requires neither.
 In other words, you can only adjust for what you know and measure.
-Randomization protects you from what you don't know.
+Randomization helps protect against what you do not know.

-It's important to understand two different paradigms: randomized trials vs observational studies.
+It is important to distinguish between two different paradigms: randomized trials and observational studies.

 • Inference justified by design